 To see the the whole Martha Stewart Weddings Feature please click HERE!

-It is so awesome to see the portrait I made for my client, Yahoo president and CEO Marissa Mayer on Bloomberg.com today.
+It is so awesome to see the portrait I made for my client, Yahoo CEO Marissa Mayer on Bloomberg.com today.

 I love it with the vibrant Yahoo purple backdrop which replaced our green screen!

 Marissa’s portrait was made in a daylight photo studio in Tribeca, New York City right before a Charlie Rose interview.
 We were ready with our green screen set up just in time for her arrival.
 I’m super impressed with how much Marissa got done in just 36 hours.
 She flew to NY overnight, presented at AdWeek in midtown, had her portraits taken downtown, then was interviewed by Charlie Rose all in the same day, flying back that night.